Engagement Session Planning Guide

 One Final Note

 I know I just gave you a lot to think about.
-I created this guide to help make your engagement session experience something you’ll look back fondly on for years and years to come.
+We created this guide to help make your engagement session experience something you’ll look back fondly on for years and years to come.
 At the end of the day, though, the location you choose and the outfits you select won’t matter nearly as much as the memories you make together.
-Your future marriage is the most important thing to me, and I want your engagement session to be a time for you to just be yourselves and enjoy it.
+Your future marriage is the most important thing to me, and we want your engagement session to be a time for you to just be yourselves and enjoy it.
 Have fun together.
 Laugh a lot.
-I’ll take care of the rest!
+We’ll take care of the rest!

 Engagement Session Checklist